marc2332/bliss/doc/docs/flint_scan_info.md

 Right now this features is not used to display the curves.
 But it will be done at one point.

-- `min/max` will be used to contraint the default displayed view.
+- `min/max` will be used to constraint the default displayed view.
 - `start/end` will be also used to constrain the displayed view.

-Then `min` and `max` should be set close to the real data which will contain the channel.
-Using the theorical range of an axes here is not a good idea.
+Then `min` and `max` should be set close to the real data which will be provided by the channel.
+Using theorical range of an axis is not a good idea.

 ## Scatter rendering

 This can be used for general cases of scatters

-- `start/end/min/max` are used to contraint the default displayed view.
+- `start/end/min/max` are used to constraint the default displayed view.
 This way the full data range can be visible from the beginning to the end of the acquisition without rescaling everytime a new data is received.